What are the Differences Between OT, ICS and SCADA?

 - Real-Time Requirements: OT systems often require real-time operation, as delays or system failures can have immediate consequences for physical processes

 - Isolation from IT Systems (Traditionally): Historically, OT systems were isolated from IT networks to reduce the risk of cyber-attacks.
-However, this is changing with the increasing convergence of IT and OT
+However, this is changing due to the increasing convergence of IT and OT

 In simple terms, OT encompasses the systems and technology used to monitor and control industrial operations.
 These systems range from sensors and controllers to full-scale control rooms and networks of equipment that form part of critical infrastructure.